 Model, so we can give it whatever name we want.
 It makes sense to call our model

 User since we’re using it to track information about the user.
-The model for the sign-up app is more complex compared to the counter app.
+The model for our sign-up app is more complex compared to the counter app.
 Here’s the counter app model again for comparison:

 Now that we’ve defined the structure of our model, we need to create an initial version of it.
 The initial model will be given to the app when it gets launched.
 Add the following code to the bottom of